aos/temple/README.md

   # For reference to date and time templating, see:
   # https://gohugo.io/functions/format/#hugo-date-and-time-templating-reference
   dateformatpretty = "2006-01-02"

+  # Enable table of contents, this can be overridden by page level parameter `toc`.
+  toc = true

 # Builds a list page for each category given
 [taxonomies]